-Veganism is one of the most powerful ways in which you can support animal rights, spare the planet, protect your body, and live without moral compromises.
-More people go vegan every day, and if you’re committed to this lifestyle, you won’t find it as difficult to follow as you think.
+Veganism is one of the most effective ways in which you can support animal rights, protect the planet, improve your health, and live without moral compromises.
+More and more people are going vegan every day, and if you do commit to this lifestyle, you probably won’t find it as difficult to follow as you think.

-While some people may believe that veganism is unhealthy, unnatural, or impossible, these ideas are simply false.
+While some people believe that veganism is unhealthy, unnatural, or impossible, these ideas are simply false.
 In fact, going vegan can actually make you healthier and improve your relationship with the natural world and your body’s needs.
 Plus, if you think it’s impossible, maybe you should give yourself more credit.

-Today, I’m sharing with you 20 powerful reasons people choose veganism over any other diet.
+Today I’m sharing 20 powerful reasons why people choose veganism over any other diet.
 I’ll explain why going vegan is important, and how to make the switch.

 You might have noticed that we’re in a crisis.
 Humanity is depleting the planet’s finite resources at a rapid rate, the environment is undergoing drastic, unnecessary and unpredictable changes, and people suffer from myriad diseases linked to their diets.
 You can’t fix all that by embracing veganism, but you can be one part of the solution.

 People tend to follow those they admire.
 If you decide that veganism is for you, your friends, family members, and colleagues might follow suit thanks to your example.
 Plus, when you stop eating meat, dairy, and eggs you are using your wallet to wage war.
 Companies that sell meat and animal by-products only do so because it makes them money.
 When their profits start to dry up, they will consider other ways of doing business.

-You know veganism is important — after all, you hear celebrities always talking about it — but why should you take the plunge?
-I’ve come up with 29 compelling reasons to give up animals and animal by-products.
+You know veganism is important, and you’ve probably heard friends and celebrities discussing it, but why should you take the plunge?
+Below are 20 compelling reasons to give up using animals and animal by-products.
 Let’s address them one by one.

 1. Express Compassion for Every Sentient Being